 Reflection is the ability of a program to inspect its own structure and behavior.
 In Javascript, for example, it’s possible (and quite common) to write programs that iterate over the key–value pairs of arbitrary objects, or check that an object contains a field of a given name.
 Deflect brings some of these capabilities to Rust.

-• index-by-name or iterate-over the fields of a struct
+- index-by-name or iterate-over the fields of a

-• pretty-print arbitrary data (even if it doesn’t implement Debug!)
+generators - pretty-print arbitrary data (even if it doesn’t implement

 Here is an example showing off a few of these capabilities: